Tejasrinivasulu/Uber-Mbu/README.md

 # 📖 About Uber MBU

-Uber MBU is a modern web-based campus transportation platform designed exclusively for Mohan Babu University students and auto drivers.
+Uber MBU is a smart campus transportation platform developed for Mohan Babu University students and auto drivers.
+It enables users to book instant, shared, and scheduled rides, track routes, manage wallets and earnings, and access emergency safety features.
+With AI-powered ride planning and a modern responsive interface, Uber MBU makes campus travel safe, convenient, and efficient.

-The platform simplifies campus transportation by providing:

-✅ Instant Ride Booking

-✅ Shared Ride Booking

-✅ Scheduled Ride Planning

-✅ Nearby Auto Discovery

-✅ Live Route Tracking

-✅ Driver Earnings Dashboard

-✅ Wallet Management

-✅ Emergency SOS Services

-✅ AI-Powered Ride Planner

-✅ Light & Dark Themes

-Uber MBU creates a safe, efficient, and affordable mobility ecosystem for students and drivers.

 ---

 # ✨ Key Features